rokobuljan/gamepad/readme.md

                 top: "50%",
             },
             onInput() {
-                PL.controller.value = this.value;
-                PL.controller.angle = this.angle;
-                // If you update your Player position and angle continuosly inside a
+                // // If you update your Player position and angle continuosly inside a
+                // // requestAnimationFrame you're good to go with i.e:
+                // Payer.controller.value = this.value;
+                // Payer.controller.angle = this.angle;
+                //
-                // requestAnimationFrame you're good to go, otherwise use here something like:
+                // // otherwise use here something like:
                 // PL.move(this.value, this.angle);
                 // to update your player position when the Controller triggers onInput }